Russia says Greenpeace activists to face additional charges

-Russia has drawn international criticism over the arrest and subsequent treatment of the 30 people on board the Greenpeace ship Arctic Sunrise when activists tried to scale the Gazprom-owned Prirazlomnaya oil platform.
+Russia has drawn international criticism over the arrest of 30 people on a Greenpeace ship after activists tried to scale the Gazprom-owned Prirazlomnaya oil platform.

 "A few boats approached the platform, and with the aid of special equipment, they tried to climb up the platform.
 They completely ignored the authorities' orders.
 Furthermore, if you recall, they rammed the coastguard ship," Markin said in an interview on Internet news site gazeta.ru.